Thommil/tge/README.md

 tge-cli init [package-name]
 ```

 An application folder will be created with all needed resources to begin.
-See below and [Go Doc](https://godoc.org/github.com/thommil/tge) for API.
+See [tge-cli](https://github.com/thommil/tge-cli) and [Go Doc](https://godoc.org/github.com/thommil/tge) for details and API.

 ## Build the application
 Once the application folder is created, releases can be generated using:
 ```shell
 tge-cli build -target [target] [package-path]
 ```
 Target allows to build your application for Desktop, Mobile or Web backend.
-See [tge-cli](https://github.com/thommil/tge-cli) for full details on how to use it and customisation of each target.
+See [tge-cli](https://github.com/thommil/tge-cli) for full details on how to use it and customize each target.

 # Coding
 ## Applications